-Are you aware that even one negative experience – via email, in a meeting or social setting – can undo all your hard work and send your customers to the competition?
-(Not to mention turn off prospects in a heartbeat.)
+Are you aware that even one negative experience (in an email, meeting or social setting) can undo all your hard work, and will send your customers & prospects straight to your competition?

 Are you confident that you and your staff are as professional as can be?
 That the right messages are being sent to your customers?
 That you are all putting your best foot forward, in all circumstances?

 Underestimating the impact that manners, etiquette and communications have on your business development and customer relationships will lead to money and opportunities walking out the door.
 And, worse still, customers won’t tell you why…they’ll just slip out of sight.

 We know (and you do too) that even the best staff, the ones who are terrific when talking to customers about the advantages and attributes of your company, can struggle when they have to interact on a more social level.
 Activities such as meetings over meals, entertaining customers, attending networking receptions, or hosting a table at a formal dinner can tax even star staff.

 Yet it’s in these moments, the ones outside the boardroom, where so much of the relationship building takes place.
 If your staff isn’t comfortable in those moments then opportunities are lost.

 How can you help your staff and boost your business development?

 When sending your staff out to meet prospects and customers you need to be sure they have the skills and confidence to build long-lasting, mutually beneficial relationships.

 Instead of leaving staff to make-it-up as they go along, wouldn’t helping them become polished professionals by giving them training in soft skills such as dining etiquette, communications and relationship building make them more successful?

 Does etiquette really play a role in business development?